 Sew the ribbon around the edges but leave out a few centimeters somewhere in the middle.

 Turn the ribbon “outside out” through this hole and then close it.

 Now you just need to iron the fastening ribbon and thread it through the tunnel.

 Your dress is ready!
 This pattern is really simple, and the results are awesome.
 I think this pattern definitely deserves attention.
 If you choose the right fabric, you can wear the dress BREEZE even for your friend's wedding, for example.

 If you like the pattern and today's article, share it with your friends and leave a comment below.
 I'd like to read your feedback.

 Have a nice day, Peťa

-You can get the pattern for women’s dress BREEZE here:
+You can get the pattern for this dress here: